Learn more about the history of the UEFA Champions League on US TV.

 Turner Sports wanted to retain the rights beyond their three year period but were blindsided by CBS Sports’ sudden interest in soccer, and lost the rights for the 2021-2024 cycle.
 Univision will retain the Spanish-language rights for this period.

 CBS acquired the English-language rights for the competition in late 2019 for the 2021-2024 right cycle.
-Immediately, it was revealed CBS planned to show live matches on its streaming CBS All-Access platform.
+Immediately, it was revealed CBS planned to show live matches on its streaming Paramount+ platform.
 All Access is a widely distributed platform that features movies, dramas, documentaries and news programs.
 They’ve never broadcast live soccer before, but until B/R Live, this puts the competition on an established streaming system.
 In addition, it has been reported that CBS will broadcast matches on terrestrial television, via over-the-air CBS and CBS Sports Network